matt0x6F/website/docs/README.md

 ## About This Project

 This project is a modern, full-stack web application built with Django (Python) on the backend and Vue 3 (TypeScript) on the frontend.
 It features robust authentication, a RESTful API, and a rich admin/user interface.
 The codebase is designed for maintainability, scalability, and ease of collaboration.
+It **supports Mermaid diagrams in markdown** (just use ```mermaid code blocks).

 ---